preshanth/evla_scripted_pipeline/README.md

 **A modern, robust, and fully integrated VLA data calibration pipeline with polarization support**

 The EVLA Scripted Pipeline provides automated calibration for Very Large Array (VLA) continuum and polarization observations.
-It leverages advanced heuristics and automated procedures to calibrate interferometric data, producing comprehensive diagnostic plots and web-based logs.
+It leverages advanced heuristics and automated procedures to calibrate interferometric data, producing comprehensive diagnostic plots and weblogs.

 ---